-However, here a critic might resort to the second strategy of mitigating the thread for the three principles and claim that the two flags are still identical, even in this synchronic case.
-This is for it remains questionable whether there exist indeed two flags and not just one being looked at from different angles.
-This case resembles the one of the duck/rabbit drawing where two person look at the same single drawing, just that one person sees a duck and the other one a rabbit.
-And also here it seems unreasonable to claim that there are two drawing just because two people see different animals in it.
+In this case, a critic might resort to the second strategy of mitigating the thread for the three principles and claim that the two flags are still identical, even in this synchronic case.
+This is because it remains questionable whether there indeed exist two flags and not just one being looked at from different angles.
+This case resembles the one of the duck/rabbit drawing, where two people look at the same single drawing but it is just that one person sees a duck and the other one a rabbit.
+And here also, it seems unreasonable to claim that there are two drawings just because two people see different animals in it.
+However, I think this example heads in the wrong direction.
+The point in claiming that two flags that are composed of the same parts are non-identical pertains to states of affairs that are not mind-dependent: The two flags are different because they are actually composed of a different order of colours and not because two subjects see them differently based on their alternating experiences of actually one and the same flag.
+Finally, the duck/rabbit example misses the point because the fact that the drawing results in two images in case it is viewed from different angles does not allow any inference to the fact that the drawing that yields these two images in the eye of the beholder exhibits any different structures.
+It is just one drawing and the different potential experiences of it are not based on the structure of the drawing but on the angles it is viewed from.